cunger/escape-velocity/content/blog/ada-for-the-curious.md

 ```
 raise Timestamp_Is_In_The_Past with "Input timestamp cannot be in the past";
 ```
 That's it.
 For basic exceptions, this is arguably all you need.
+(With the exception of an error hierarchy maybe.)

-**(TODO: hierarchies you probably want)**
+## Safe real-time programming

-Second, concurrency.
+Concurrent and real-time programming are standard parts of Ada since its beginning.

-Ada has concurrency since 1983.
+Their semantics is the same independent of whether you execute them on Linux, an RTOS, or on a bare metal target.
-... tasks, and one way for synchronous and one for asynchronous communication between tasks.
+And it's as deterministic and safe as you can get.
+[Read more about it.](https://blog.adacore.com/theres-a-mini-rtos-in-my-language)

 # The ecosystem and community